mindis/ece1770-debs-2014/README.md

 - Bootstrap a proper S3 cluster and get everything working there.
 - Benchmarking: figure out what to measure and what to vary.

+- KAFKA: partition the input data?
+Setup multiple spouts (at most, one per partition)?
+  - One topic.
+Each house is a partition?
+Maybe just use 'mod X' to divide them?

 # Cassandra Setup